middle aged couple

 The parenting divide.
 One of you leads with warmth and connection.
 The other leads with structure and limits.
 Neither approach is wrong — but without coordination, you’re working against each other.
 The children learn to navigate the gap.
 The couple loses ground.

 The resentment that’s settled in.
 Past hurts that were never fully resolved.
 Patterns of feeling unappreciated, unseen, or perpetually blamed.
 The sense that you’ve had the same unfinished conversation for years.
 Resentment is not the end of a relationship — it’s usually the accumulated weight of unmet needs.
 Once those needs are named, something can shift.
-In every case, the common thread is the same: a pattern that hasn’t been clearly seen by either partner.
-Once it is, the work becomes possible.

 Marc’s approach